corsinitech/goprojects/README.md

 make them suck a little less.

 ### Projects I've finished
--[x] gocalc - A simple command line calculator that provides.... calculations -[] gotactoe - Tictactoe in Go.
+- [x] gocalc - A simple command line calculator that provides.... calculations
+- [ ] gotactoe - Tictactoe in Go.
 Pretty self explanatory

 ### Projects I'd like to start/work on
 - Simple webserver to replace the crappy Nextjs implementation of [my personal site](https://corsini.io)